magnus1984/muphone/README.md

 http GET https://your.url.endpoint/phone number==<YOUR-E164-FORMATTED-NUMBER>
 ```

-NOTE: the api automatically persist in a dynamodb table the phone number submitted
+NOTE: the API automatically persist in a dynamodb table the phone number submitted
 in the E164 format.
 To query the status of a previously submitted number, it is
 your responsability to convert to the E164 format.